Are you looking to get your hands on a convenient, highly effective password management tool? If yes, read on!

 So, how do Sticky Password and LastPass stack up on security?

 Sticky Password uses highly sophisticated AES-256 encryption to keep your data safe both on the web and across all of your devices.
 Every password manager comes with encryption.
 Encryption can be achieved with an SSL certificate so, if you are developing a password manager, app, or website, you need to get an SSL certificate to make users’ experience friendly and secure.
+You will also need SSL monitoring to ensure the validity of the SSL certificate.

 Crucially, it comes with the option to store everything locally within your device, but you can also create a backup on cloud.
 The mobile app also has room for fingerprint logins.
 That means you don’t have to memorize a master password.
 You can unlock your password vault by simply scanning your thumb.